Anushanga2001/Orderplacing-Mobile-application/README.md

 # Mobile-app
 Mobile application for biscuit order placing.
 In here I used android studio as the IDE.
-Backend -Java
-Frontend - XML
+Backend -Java, Frontend - XML